 What It Means: Video is taking off because it’s really working.
 (See the sales stats in Part 4 for more on that.)
 As more sellers pick up video as a viable tool, other sellers are seeing its success and adopting it for themselves.

 What It Means: Video is a great fit for all three of these channels.
-On social media, it grabs your prospect’s attention as they scroll by.
+In prospecting conversations, it builds a personal connection by showing prospects who you really are, instead of just your name, title, and profile photo.
+On websites, it shows off your value proposition in a quick and consumable way.
 In emails, it sets you apart from the hundred other text-based messages in the prospect’s inbox.
-In prospecting conversations, it builds a personal connection by showing prospects who you really are, instead of just your name, title, and profile photo.

 What It Means: While some sellers’ video skills are still rough, many are quickly getting pretty good at video.
 Whether that’s slick filmmaking or creative video ideas that grab attention, virtual sellers are finding ways to increase the quality of the videos they’re making.